DHYM connections on higher rank holomorphic vector bundles over ${\mathbb{P}}(T_{{\mathbb{P}^{2}}})$: Abstract

 \section{Abstract}

-We construct the first explicit non-trivial example of deformed Hermitian Yang-Mills (dHYM) instanton on a higher rank slope-unstable holomorphic vector bundle over a Fano threefold.
-Additionally, we provide a sufficient algebraic condition in terms of central charges for the existence of dHYM instantons on Whitney sum of holomorphic line bundles over rational homogeneous varieties.
-As a consequence, we obtain several new examples of dHYM instantons on higher rank holomorphic vector bundles.
+We construct the first explicit non-trivial example of deformed Hermitian Yang-Mills (dHYM) connection on a higher rank slope-unstable holomorphic vector bundle over a Fano threefold.
+Additionally, we provide a sufficient algebraic condition in terms of central charges for the existence of dHYM connections on Whitney sum of holomorphic line bundles over rational homogeneous varieties.
+As a consequence, we obtain several new examples of dHYM connections on higher rank holomorphic vector bundles.